randdusing/cordova-plugin-bluetoothle/readme.md

 ### isDiscovered ###
-Determine whether the device's characteristics and descriptors have been discovered, or error if not initialized or never connected to device.
+Determine whether the device's characteristics and descriptors have been discovered, or error if not initialized or not connected to device.
+Note, on Android, you can connect, discover and then disconnect. isDiscovered will return an error due to the device not being connected.
+But if you call reconnect and call isDiscovered again, it will return isDiscovered => true since the device stays discovered until calling close().

 ```javascript
 bluetoothle.isDiscovered(isDiscoveredSuccess, isDiscoveredError, params);